 The Helio.Money protocol, powered by the BNB chain, introduces an innovative architecture to destablecoin minting.
 Helio's destablecoin is called HAY, and it is over-collateralized with BNB tokens.
 To obtain HAY, the user will need to provide BNB collateral and borrow HAY against it.
 After that, HAY can be staked for long-term yield and transferred to other protocols to generate additional yield.
 HAY is over-collateralized, making its peg highly secure and comparable to the MakerDAO DAI token.

 For more information about Helio, please visit https://helio.money/.

 Rewards by Threat Level

-All vulnerabilities marked in the Certik security review, Peckshield security review and Slowmist security review, https://github.com/helio-money/helio-smart-contracts/tree/master/audits are not eligible for a reward.
+All vulnerabilities marked in the Certik security review, Peckshield security review, Slowmist security review, Veridise security review and https://github.com/helio-money/helio-smart-contracts/tree/master/audits are not eligible for a reward.

 Payouts are handled by the Helio team directly and are denominated in USD.
 However, payouts are done in USDT, USDC and BUSD, with the choice of the ratio at the discretion of the team.

 - up to USD $5,000